jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 imagine that *makeNoise* and *render* for GuardStealth make that monster hard to see and hear.

+#### A problem
-Let's also imagine that we've designed this system and got it all working, when our manager walks in and asks us to make a new kind of monster: a fast, silent guard.
+Let's also imagine that we've designed this system and got it all working, when our manager asks us to make a new kind of monster: a fast, silent guard.
 It's going to be very difficult, because we need a class which is a subclass of Guard, but has the *move* of GuardFast and the *makeNoise* and *render* of GuardSilent.
 We're going to have to do some ugly things